Object-based high contrast travel time tomography: Introduction

-Only a limited amount of research has addressed the high contrast velocity problem in travel time tomography.
-Bai and Greenhalgh \cite[]{bai20053} proposed to add irregular nodes on the boundary of cells to improve the stability when determining nonlinear ray travel paths.
-Berryman \cite[]{Berryman90stableiterative} used Fermat's principle on the velocity model to handle the case where high contrast velocity alters the travel path severely.
-Both of these approaches are grid-based methods and use iterative linearized algorithms to perform the tomographic reconstruction.
-Because the velocity contrast is so high, grid-based models require a very fine grid to represent the velocity distribution at the boundaries between areas of different velocity, and the corresponding iterative linearized inversion algorithm will often fail to converge and determine the actual travel path.
-A finer grid implies we need to estimate more unknown values (the number of parameters to estimate grows linearly with the number of cells), some of which may not even be covered by any travel path.
-For these areas, we cannot determine the travel velocity because no travel path passes through the corresponding cells.
+Only a limited amount of research has addressed the high contrast velocity problem in traveltime tomography.
+Bai and Greenhalgh \cite{bai20053} proposed to add irregular cells on the boundary of reconstructed objects to improve the stability when determining nonlinear ray paths.
+Berryman \cite{berryman1989fermat} used Fermat's principle on the reconstruction of velocity model to handle the case where high contrast velocity alters the travel path severely.
+Zheglova et. al. \cite{zheglova2012level} proposed to reconstruct structure boundaries by level set inversion.
+All of these approaches use a grid-based model to represent the velocity structure.
+Because the velocity contrast is so high, travel paths change significantly at the boundaries and most iterative linearized inversion algorithms often fail to converge when only very limited measured data is available.
+Also, grid-based models require a very fine grid to represent the velocity change at the boundaries between areas of different velocity.
+A finer grid implies we need to estimate more unknown values (the number of parameters to estimate grows linearly with the number of cells), so that for some areas we cannot determine the travel velocity because no travel path passes through the corresponding cells.
 This is the well known ``lack of ray coverage'' phenomenon.